giovcandido/sedona/README.md

 sudo pacman -S ffmpeg
 ```

-Additionally, if you're using any another Linux OS, you can download the tar file [here](https://ffmpeg.org/download.html) or google how to install it in your distro.
+Additionally, if you're using any another Linux OS, you can download the tar file [here](https://ffmpeg.org/download.html) and install it manually.

 If you are a MacOS (or even a Linux) user, you can use [Homebrew](brew.sh) to install ffmpeg.
-Simply execute the following command:
+Simply execute:
 ```bash
 brew install ffmpeg
 ```